 What Is Acne?

-A love triangle with 3 causes each completely reliant on the next.
-When any 1 out of these 3 causes wanders, the love triangle is busted and acne struggles to exist… because without 3 people involved, you now find yourself in harmonious relationship territory.
+A love triangle with 3 participants each completely reliant on the next.
+When any 1 out of these 3 is reversed aka is taken out of your skin’s love triangle, the bubble bursts and acne struggles to exist.
+Without 3 people involved, your skin’s now in a lovingly harmonious relationship 😉

 How Can You Treat Acne?